Lunch Lady Larceny? Cafeteria Workers Allegedly Stole Half A Million Dollars

 But in New Canaan, Conn., the whodunit has taken a new twist.
 Police say two unusual culprits are to blame after two public schools mysteriously lost nearly $500,000 of lunch money in a five-year span — the cafeteria workers behind the register.

 Sisters Joanne Pascarelli, 61, and Marie Wilson, 67, surrendered to law enforcement last weekend after warrants were issued for their arrest.
-Each woman has been charged with one count of first-degree larceny for allegedly carrying out a scheme that, from 2012 to 2017, robbed the cafeterias at Saxe Middle School and New Canaan High School of about $478,588 in cash.
+Each woman has been charged with one count of first-degree larceny for allegedly carrying out a scheme that from 2012 to 2017 robbed the cafeterias at Saxe Middle School and New Canaan High School of about $478,588 in cash.

 If convicted, each woman could face up to 20 years in prison.